 Depending on the crane and the type of motor, your own repair crew might be able to handle this – but it’s usually safer to hire a crane repair or rental service to look into the problem.

-Bobcat Contracting Has the Crane Expertise You Need
+Bobcat Contracting Has the Overhead Crane Rental Expertise You Need